econnet/econ/econ-1.0.rst

 Not using employment is the major difference between the econ lattice and traditional companies.
 Profit sharing or advanced payments are usual practices.

+The econs working on product parts are separate entities (natural or legal) and on purpose outside the control of the product `LE`_.

+Accordingly they have their own responsibility to interact with their government, whether the same or different.

+Concentrating the effort of government interaction to saves effort is up to the econs, as it is no product specific.
+Econs can contribute to more products.

 .. _`dd`: